Super tiny technology could power superfast airplanes

 The funding, which comes from the Air Force as part of the 2009 American Recovery and Reinvestment Act Research Program, will be used to tackle a fundamental barrier to designing faster supersonic aircraft.
 For aircraft already flying quicker than the speed of sound to travel even faster, their engines must operate at faster speeds and fuel must move through them more rapidly, but the ignition time and burn rate of current jet fuels limits the speed of the engines.

-Graphene exhibits unusual physical and electrical properties and has been lauded for its potential in ultrafast and light electronic technologies such a computers and digital displays.
-Aksay and his colleagues are hoping to leverage another characteristic of the graphene particles: when small amounts are added to liquid fuels, they lower the temperature at which the fuel ignites.
+Graphene exhibits unusual physical and electrical properties and has been lauded for its potential in ultrafast and light electronic technologies such as computers and digital displays.
+Aksay and his colleagues are hoping to leverage another characteristic of the graphene particles: When small amounts are added to liquid fuels, they lower the temperature at which the fuel ignites.

 "The concentration of the nanocatalyst in the fuel would be very small," Aksay said.
 "The idea of being able to put in a very small quantity and have such a dramatic effect is important."